Skip to Content

 -If the patient becomes pregnant while taking this drug, therapy should be discontinued and the patient should be apprised of the potential harm to the fetus.

-Serum cholesterol and triglycerides increase during normal pregnancy, and cholesterol products are essential for fetal development.
-Since atherosclerosis is a chronic process, discontinuation of lipid-lowering drugs during pregnancy should have little impact on long term outcomes of primary hypercholesterolemia therapy.
+Treatment of hyperlipidemia is not generally necessary during pregnancy.
+Since atherosclerosis is a chronic process, discontinuation of lipid-lowering drugs during pregnancy should have little impact on the outcome of long-term primary hypercholesterolemia therapy for most patients.

 AU TGA pregnancy category D: Drugs which have caused, are suspected to have caused or may be expected to cause, an increased incidence of human fetal malformations or irreversible damage.
 These drugs may also have adverse pharmacological effects.
 Accompanying texts should be consulted for further details.